Trending

 What happened

-Farmers in Sudan are cutting back on their summer planting due to rising costs linked to the ongoing conflict involving Iran.
-This situation is compounded by the internal war between the Sudanese army and the RSF paramilitary, which has already strained the agricultural sector.
-Increased global prices for fuel and fertilizers are making it increasingly difficult for farmers to sustain their operations.
+Farmers in Sudan are significantly cutting back on their summer planting due to increased costs associated with the ongoing conflict involving Iran.
+This decision comes as the country grapples with internal strife and acute hunger, making food production more critical than ever.
+The rising prices of fuel and fertilizers are directly impacting the ability of farmers to sustain their operations.

 The Context